PeppeL-G/bagawork/docs/src/routes/(default)/documentation/units/+page.md

 ## The `sw` unit
-The `sw` unit is short for **S**creen**W**idht, and it represents a percentage of the screen width.
-So, if the screen your app happens to be running on is 40 millimeters wide, then:
+The `sw` unit is short for **S**creen**W**idth, and it represents a percentage of the screen width.
+So, if the screen your app is running on is 40 millimeters wide, then:

 * `1sw` = 0.4 millimeters
 * `50sw` = 20 millimeters